touchlab/Kermit/README.md

 There are multiple sample apps showing various configurations.

+## Crash Reporting

+Kermit includes crash reporting implementations for Crashlytics and Bugsnag.
+These will write breadcrumb statements to those crash reporting tools, and can be triggered to report unhandled crash reports when there's an uncaught Kotlin exception.

+**Note: ** Crash reporter integration currently only supports static frameworks.
+Dynamic frameworks create linking issues, so you'll need to add implementations directly to your source.
+See the documentation for more info.

 ## Kermit Chisel

 For some situations, disabling logging is desirable.
 For example, when building release versions of apps.
 You can disable